jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 X> ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 X> # Heading█#
 X> ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To remove the markup of the heading at the point, you can press `C-c C-k` (`markdown-kill-thing-at-point`) to kill the heading and add the text to the kill ring.
+Press `C-y` to yank the heading text back into the buffer.

 I> Markdown.pl and several other processors allow one to omit the I> whitespace between the hash mark and the heading text, but some